cbent28/Streamlit_DAPP_on_EC2/README.md

 ```

 Congragulations!
-Our stock price data app is running on an EC2 instance and can be accessed from any where through a web browser.
+Our app is running on an EC2 instance and can be accessed from any where through a web browser.

 Enter the external URL in your web browser and you will see the app is running!